Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Turning to Taco Cabana.
 Comparable restaurant sales in the third quarter decreased 12.6% compared to a 4.1% decrease in the third quarter last year.
 This year's decline included a 14.3% decrease in comparable restaurant transactions, offset by a 1.7% increase in average check due to pricing.
 Comparable restaurant sales and transactions were negatively impacted approximately 2% to 3% by Hurricane Harvey.

 In mid-October, we rolled out tiered menu pricing at both brands based upon a pricing elasticity analysis at the individual restaurant level that was completed during Q3.
-We believe the price changes will result in incremental, effective pricing of approximately 2% at each brand.
+We believe the price changes will result in incremental effective pricing of approximately 2% at each brand.

 In terms of our key restaurant-level line items, we have highlighted our year-over-year variance explanations by brand and on a consolidated level in our 10-Q that will be issued this afternoon.
-We use restaurant-level adjusted EBITDA, a non-GAAP financial measure as a supplemental measure to evaluate the performance and profitability of our restaurants in the aggregate, which is defined as adjusted EBITDA, excluding franchise royalty revenues and fees, preopening costs and general and administrative expenses, including corporate level general and administrative expenses.
+We use restaurant-level adjusted EBITDA, a non-GAAP financial measure, as a supplemental measure to evaluate the performance and profitability of our restaurants in the aggregate, which is defined as adjusted EBITDA excluding franchise royalty revenues and fees, preopening costs and general and administrative expenses, including corporate level general and administrative expenses.

 At Pollo, third quarter restaurant-level adjusted EBITDA decreased by $6.5 million.
-We estimate that restaurant-level EBITDA was negatively impacted by hurricanes Harvey and Irma by approximately $3 million to $4 million.
+We estimate that restaurant-level EBITDA was negatively impacted by Hurricanes Harvey and Irma by approximately $3 million to $4 million.
 Restaurant-level adjusted EBITDA was also negatively impacted by a decline in restaurant sales, higher cost of sales as a percentage of restaurant sales and higher repair and maintenance costs, partially offset by the positive impact of closing unprofitable restaurants.

 At Taco, third quarter restaurant-level adjusted EBITDA decreased by $5.7 million.
 We estimate that restaurant-level adjusted EBITDA was negatively impacted by Hurricane Harvey by $1 million to $1.5 million.
 Restaurant-level adjusted EBITDA was also negatively impacted by a decline in restaurant sales, higher cost of sales as a percentage of restaurant sales and higher restaurant wages and repair and maintenance costs, partially offset by lower advertising expenses of $1.6 million.
 Please refer to our earnings release and 10-Q for all related non-GAAP reconciliation table.

 Now, let's quickly go over charges recognized in the third quarter.
-We recognized additional impairment and other lease charges of $15.9 million, primarily related to six Pollo restaurant closures in September and additional Pollo and Taco restaurants that we continued to operate.
-And other lease charges for restaurants closed during the quarter, partially offset by recoveries related to previously closed Pollo Tropical restaurants.
+We recognized additional impairment and other lease charges of $15.9 million, primarily related to six Pollo restaurant closures in September and additional Pollo and Taco restaurants that we continue to operate, and other lease charges for restaurants closed during the quarter, partially offset by recoveries related to previously closed Pollo Tropical restaurants.

-We estimate that the cash impact of lease and other charges in 2017 related to all restaurants that have closed in 2016 and 2017 will be approximately $3.5 million to $4 million assuming ongoing lease, tax, utility and other obligations, net of payments received for lease terminations and assignments of $0.9 million.
+We estimate that the cash impact of lease and other charges in 2017 related to all restaurants that have closed in 2016 and 2017 will be approximately $3.5 million to $4 million, assuming ongoing lease, tax, utility and other obligations, net of payments received for lease terminations and assignments of $0.9 million.
 Thus far, we have made good progress subleasing or terminating leases of our excess properties.

-As previously disclosed, the six closed Pollo Tropical restaurants contributed approximately $3.7 million of restaurant sales at $1.2 million of pre-tax restaurant-level operating losses, including $0.6 million of depreciation expense to result for the six months ended July 2, 2017.
-In 2016, these restaurants contributed approximately $6.7 million of restaurant sales and $2.2 million of pre-tax restaurant-level operating losses, including $1 million of depreciation expense and $0.4 million of pre-opening costs to result in 2016.
+As previously disclosed, the six closed Pollo Tropical restaurants contributed approximately $3.7 million of restaurant sales and $1.2 million of pre-tax restaurant-level operating losses including $0.6 million of depreciation expense to results for the six months ended July 2, 2017.
+In 2016, these restaurants contributed approximately $6.7 million of restaurant sales and $2.2 million of pre-tax restaurant-level operating losses, including $1 million of depreciation expense and $0.4 million of pre-opening costs to results in 2016.

 Adjusted net income was $1.7 million or $0.06 per diluted share compared to adjusted net income of $8.1 million or $0.30 per diluted share in the prior-year period.